dvdlvc/MyGitHub/README.md

 the power curve in Figure 4 available in the paper.
 The codeThe other power curves are obtained changing n and superposing the resulting plots.

-Both R files have been writteb by Davide La Vecchia, on May 2020 (last update).
-The Monte Carlo size is MCsize = 5000.
+For both files, the Monte Carlo size is MCsize = 5000.
 This value can be increased by the user, but we in our experience 5000 Monte Carlo runs yield already very accurate results.

+Author: Davide La Vecchia.
+Creation data: on May 2020.
+Last update: June 2020.